kadena-community/voting-dapp/README.md

 ## Starting the app

-After cloning the repository, install and run the frontend of the application by running the following from the root directory of the project:
+After cloning the repository, install and run the frontend of the application by running the following commands from the root directory of the project:

 ```
 cd frontend